Supporting Early Dental Development

 • Balanced Jaw Growth

-Guiding jaw development early can support better alignment between the upper and lower jaws.
-This encourages a healthier bite and may reduce the need for complex orthodontic treatments, such as braces, during adolescence.
+Early guidance of jaw development can promote balanced growth between the upper and lower jaws.
+This supports a healthier bite and may lessen the extent of orthodontic treatments, such as braces, during adolescence.

 • Improved Spacing